What is AMACA at USPTO?

 About AMACA at USPTO

-Previously known as Islamic and Arab American Association (IAAA), we’ve been around since 2001.
-AMACA, as we know it today, was officially chartered and granted Volunteer Employee Organization (VEO) status by the USPTO in 2011.
-We were incorporated in 2012 and then granted non-profit 501c3 status thereafter.
-We are one of the largest USPTO-Affinity Groups with members all over the United States including the Detroit and Dallas Satellite Offices.
+We’ve been around since 2001, previously known as Islamic and Arab American Association (IAAA).
+In 2011 the AMACA organization was formed, it was officially chartered and granted Volunteer Employee Organization (VEO) status by the USPTO.
+AMACA was then incorporated in Virginia and granted non-profit 501c3 status by the IRS.
+We are one of the largest USPTO-Affinity Groups, with members all over the United States including the Detroit and Dallas Satellite Offices.

 Our members make us amongst the most active affinity groups at the PTO.
 From professional development to mentoring opportunities, AMACA members are always there to help.
 Amongst its most notable achievements are PTO wide fundraisers for the annual Combined Federal Campaign (CFC), recruiting mentors for the inaugural year of the PTO’s New Examiner Mentoring Program (NEMP), sponsoring and participating in the PTO’s celebration of National Engineers Week (e-Week), host annual Quality Sessions (professional development), and annual Ramadan & Eid celebrations.